 Watering and Feeding

-The flowering perennial plant species benefit from once a year feeding with a balanced 10-20-10 fertilizer in early spring when the new foliage just starts to appear.
+It benefits from once-a-year feeding with a balanced 10-20-10 fertilizer in early spring when the new and fresh foliage just starts to appear.

-The fertilizer should be reapplied as the plants start producing new growth, after deadheading in mid-summer.
+The liquid fertilizer should be reapplied as the plants start producing new and fresh growth after deadheading in mid-summer.

 But, they can grow in almost any soil type as long as it is well-draining.